The 2024 Workplace: Elevating Experiences with Local Food

 49 Corporate Catering Ideas Your Employees Will Love

 A corporate catering perk is great for your employees—it’s convenient, helps employees save some money, and shows that you appreciate your staff.
 Catering can be a great way to support wellness at your organization, too.

 And in a tight hiring market, catered meals can be the perk that puts your corporation ahead of your competitors.
 The social interaction provided by corporate catering boosts employee engagement, which helps retention and makes for happier employees.
 And happier employees are more productive, which is a nice bonus for employers.

-But figuring out what to order can be a hassle.
+Not sure what to order?
 It takes a lot of effort to sort through options and choose lunches for everyone at your company.
 It’s easy to get stuck in a rut, even when there are tons of potential corporate caterers out there.

 We get it.
 So we’re here to help.
 To make things easier for you, we’ve compiled this list of 49 unique corporate catering lunch ideas.